 Rwanda: land of a thousand hills

 With rolling farmlands, a vibrant patchwork of colors and lush forested mountains, Rwanda is often referred to as the ‘Land of a Thousand Hills’.
-Despite its troubled past Rwanda is home to the most welcoming people you might ever encounter.
-For many visitors, trekking the magnificent mountain gorillas in the Volcanoes National Park is the wildlife experience of a lifetime and a short gorilla trek in Rwanda combines perfectly with a safari in Uganda, Tanzania or Kenya.
+Despite its troubled past, the country is home to the most welcoming people you might ever encounter.
+For many visitors, trekking the magnificent mountain gorillas in the Volcanoes National Park is the wildlife experience of a lifetime and a short gorilla trek combines perfectly with a safari in Uganda, Tanzania or Kenya.

 Recommended Rwanda itineraries